Grapefruit seed extract (GSE) or citrus seed extract is a supplement made from the seeds and pulp of grapefruit.

 Some animal research suggests that grapefruit seed extract supplements can improve these risk factors and thus reduce the chances of developing heart disease.

-One study even found that GSE was as effective as the drug metformin in reducing blood sugar levels in rats with diabetes (18).
+One study even found that GSE was as effective as the drug metformin at reducing blood sugar levels in rats with diabetes (

-However, there is currently no research on whether grapefruit seed extract has similar effects in humans.
+However, there’s currently no research on whether grapefruit seed extract has similar effects in humans.

 All cells in your body require a steady flow of blood to receive oxygen and nutrients and carry away waste.